 Breathe & Stretch

 When your body and mind are in pain, one of the best methods to release that tension are breathing exercises and stretching.
-One ancient technique which incorporates both these things in a very gentle and calm manner is Tai Chi.
-Below we have a video of some simple breathing and stretching Tai Chi exercises which are great to try when your muscles are feeling stiff or if you need a way to calm your mind.
+Some ancient techniques which incorporates both these things in a very gentle and calm manner are Tai Chi and Qi Gong.
+Below we have a video of some simple breathing and stretching Qi Gong exercises which are great to try when your muscles are feeling stiff or if you need a way to calm your mind.

 The Week Ahead